Sixth Form Scholarships

 The academic assessment consists of written examinations and an interview.
 Candidates sit written papers in three different subjects of their own choice from the following list:

-Art, Biology, Business Studies, Chemistry, Design and Technology, Economics, English Literature, French, Geography, German, History, Latin, Mathematics, Music, Physics, Religion, Philosophy & Ethics, Spanish, Theatre Studies.
+Art, Biology, Business Studies, Chemistry, Computing, Design and Technology, Economics, English Literature, French, Geography, German, History, Latin, Mathematics, Music, Physics, Religion, Philosophy & Ethics, Spanish, Theatre Studies.
 You can download examination subject guides here

 All papers are 90 minutes.
 Overseas candidates may sit the papers at their current school by arrangement and an interview will be arranged at a mutually convenient time.

-Applicants should be currently competing at a high level (minimum County standard) in at least one of our major sports – rugby, hockey, netball, cricket and athletics.
+Applicants should be currently competing at a high level (minimum County standard) in at least one of our major sports – rugby, hockey, netball, cricket, tennis and athletics.
 Applicants will be required to submit a detailed record of sporting achievement, supported by testimonials from their coaches, and shortlisted pupils will attend an interview with the Director of Sport.

 Applicants should demonstrate considerable talent in Drama, Dance and/or Music, and will have performed at a high standard.